New Mexico Rear-End Accident Lawyer

 - Organ damage

 In general, the driver in the rear vehicle is presumed to be at fault for a rear-end crash and thus liable (financially responsible) for any injuries caused.
 However, there are some circumstances where the driver in front can be at fault; for instance, if the brake lights were out, or if the driver slammed on the brakes unexpectedly.
-Even if you were rear-ended, you can’t assume that an insurance company won’t try to hold you partially responsible in order to reduce your claim.
+Even if you were rear-ended at an intersection where you were stopped, you can’t assume that an insurance company won’t try to hold you partially responsible in order to reduce your claim.

-What should I do after a rear-end accident?
+What should I do after a rear-end crash?

 It’s important to take a rear-end crash seriously, even if it happened at a low speed.
 Your first step should be to secure the scene to avoid another crash occurring.
 Pull over to the side of the road or find a parking lot if you can.
 Make sure you exchange insurance and contact information with the other driver, take photos of the crash scene and speak to witnesses.
 Always call the police so they can examine the crash scene and create a thorough accident report, and always get medical attention as soon as possible.
 Lastly, you should file a claim with your insurance company, but keep your comments to a minimum and refrain from speaking to the other driver’s insurance company.

-Do I need to see a doctor after a rear-end accident?
+Do I need to see a doctor after a rear-end collision?